SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 ------------------------

-You can write a generic ``where`` clause as part of a declaration that don't have its own generic type constraints when you're already working in the context of generics types.
+You can write a generic ``where`` clause as part of a declaration that doesn't have its own generic type constraints, when you're already working in the context of generic types.
 For example,
-you can write a generic ``where`` clause on a subscript inside a generic type or on a method inside an extension to a generic type.
+you can write a generic ``where`` clause on a subscript of a generic type or on a method in an extension to a generic type.
-The ``Container`` structure is generic, and the ``where`` clause that's written as part of the ``average()`` method below specifies the conditions under which that method is available.
+The ``Container`` structure is generic, and the ``where`` clauses in the example below specifies what type constraints have to be satisfied to make these new  methods available on a container.

 .. testcode:: associatedTypes